Here's what to expect after your car has been stolen or an attempted theft of your vehicle has occurred.

 Step 5: If your vehicle is found, ICBC estimates the damage

 If your vehicle is recovered, it will be towed to a claim office or ICBC facility for a damage estimate.

-If you are contacted by the police about your vehicle being found, please let your adjuster know.
+If you are contacted by the police about your vehicle being found, please let your claims representative know.

-If it is not economical to repair the vehicle, it may be deemed a write-off.
-You’ll receive a settlement amount for the vehicle’s market value.
-Find out more about
+If it's not economical to repair the vehicle, you’ll receive a payment based on the vehicle's determined value.
+Find out more about happens